Zay-Yar-Htay/CodeX-Energy-Drink-Market-Research-Analysis/README.md

 * **Availability**
 Bepsi (339) and Cola-Coka (433) are perceived as highly available, while our brand with respondents of 176, needs to improve distribution to match our competitors' market penetration.

+**8. Which marketing channel can be used to reach more customers?
+And How effective are different marketing strategies and channels in reaching our customers?**

+Online advertising is the most effective marketing channel, engaging 40% of respondents.
+TV commercials are the second most impactful channel, reaching 27% of respondents.
+Outdoor billboards and other marketing strategies each capture 12% of the audience.
+Print media is the least effective, reaching only 8% of respondents.

+**9. What do people think about our brand? (overall rating)**

+Taste Experience Rating
+Our product's taste has an average rating of 3.28, with scores ranging from 1 to 5.
+This indicating that while some consumers find our product satisfactory, others believe there is significant room for improvement.
+Brand Perception
+Out of the total respondents, 1,769 (approximately 18%) expressed a negative perception of our brand, while 22% have a positive perception.
+However, the majority 5,974 respondents (about 60%) remain neutral in their perception of our brand.

+**10. Which cities do we need to focus more on?**

+* **Cities with Low Brand Awareness**
+   * Lucknow: Only 85 individuals reported being aware of CodeX, indicating minimal brand presence.
+   * Jaipur: Awareness is also low, with 144 individuals knowing the brand.
+   * Ahmedabad: CodeX is recognized by 207 people, which is suboptimal for market growth.
+   * Kolkata: Awareness stands at 210, suggesting room for improvement.
+* **Cities with Low Product Trials**
+   * Pune: With only 20 individuals having tried CodeX, this city shows a significant gap between awareness and consumption.
+   * Lucknow: 24 individuals have tried the product, highlighting a need for increased engagement.
+   * Delhi: Only 25 people have consumed CodeX, indicating a potential disconnect between awareness and trial.
+   * Jaipur: The trial number is low, with only 43 individuals consuming CodeX, suggesting untapped potential.

+**11. Where do respondents prefer to purchase energy drinks?**

+Supermarkets are the most popular choice, with 45% of respondents preferring this option and Online retailers follow, chosen by 26% of respondents, indicating a strong trend towards online shopping.
+Also, Gyms and fitness centers are preferred by 15% of respondents, showing convenience for fitness enthusiasts.

+**12. What are the typical consumption situations for energy drinks among respondents?**

+Most consumers drink energy drinks during sport or exercise with 45% while a significant number of consumer use energy drinks to stay awake when studying or working late with 32%.
+This insights show that a strong association of energy drinks with physical activity and fitness routines.
+There is also a significant market segment seeking products to use energy drinks to stay alert when studying or working late.